TianxiangZhao/GraphSmote/README.md

 ## Citation

-If any problems occurs via running this code, please contact us at tkz5084@psu.edu.
+If any problems occur via running this code, please contact us at tkz5084@psu.edu.

 Thank you!